INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 ### 7.1.
 Main principles <a name="main-principles"></a>

-- A data set shall point to the INSPIRE Network Services, such as Download and View Service.
+- A data set shall point to the INSPIRE View and Download Services.
 - The linkage shall be ensured by the bidirectional relationship between the data set metadata and the service metadata.

 ### 7.2.
 Resources <a name="resources"></a>